Coconut Chocolate Chip Cookie Dough Bites

 - In a large mixing bowl combine the nut butter, maple syrup, vanilla, and gelatin.

 - Add the oats, coconut, chocolate chips, and chia seeds and mix until well combined and it resembles cookie dough.

 - Place the "dough" in the refrigerator for 5 minutes to chill.

 - Once the mix has chilled, take it out of the fridge and use a tablespoon measure to scoop the dough and then form it into small balls by rolling them in between your hands.

 - Enjoy!
-Store any leftovers in an air-tight container in the fridge.
+Store any leftovers in an air-tight container in the fridge or freezer.

 - Try to find a nut butter with simple ingredients.
 Look for labels where the ingredients includes just nuts, oil, and maybe a little salt.
 If you can find a nut butter with just nuts that's even better!